ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-Now serialize this message to bytes and pass it to the `prependLength` function, and send that to the car.
-Now as long as you stay connected to the car's BLE, your key will stay marked in the car as an active key.
+Now serialize this message to bytes and pass it to the `prependLength` function, and send that to the vehicle.
+Now as long as you stay connected to the vehicle's BLE, your key will stay marked in the vehicle as an active key.

 ## Authenticating for other things
-If you want to let the car do things automatically without sending messages to do things (i.e. like the Tesla App does when you're next to/inside the car), you can send it an authentication response of a higher level to give permission to do everything under and including that level, so say you are giving level unlock, you are only letting the car unlock, but say you give level drive you can unlock *or* drive, but not both.
-Also, everytime the car does something automatically, you'll need to send it a new auth request.
+If you want to let the vehicle do things automatically without sending messages to do things (i.e. like the Tesla App does when you're next to/inside the vehicle), you can send it an authentication response of a higher level to give permission to do everything under and including that level, so say `level = 'UNLOCK'`, you are only letting the vehicle unlock, but say you do `level = 'DRIVE'`, you can unlock *or* drive.
+Also, everytime the vehicle does something automatically, the vehicle resets level to `NONE`.

-All that you have to do is serialize and sign an auth message where the distance is optional, but if not entered will just automatically assume that you're next to/inside the car, which I'll call `signedAuthMsg`, and `signedAuthSign`:
+All that you have to do is serialize and sign an auth message where the distance is optional, but if not sent to the vehicle, it will just automatically assume that you're next to/inside the vehicle:
 ```
 UnsignedMessage {
 	AuthenticationResponse {
 		authenticationLevel: AUTHENTICATION_LEVEL_<LEVEL>
-		estimatedDistance: <distance>
+		estimatedDistance: <distance> # optional
 	}
 }
 ```
-Once you sign that message, turn it into a ToVCSEC message like this:
+Once you sign that message, I'll call it `signedAuthMsg`, and its signature `signedAuthSign`, and turn it into a ToVCSEC message like this, which you then serialize, prepend the length, and send to the vehicle:
 ```
 ToVCSEC {
 	signedMessage {